 Cellular and Molecular Therapeutics

 The Center for Cellular and Molecular Therapeutics facilitates rapid translation of pre-clinical discoveries into clinical application.
 One of few such programs based at a pediatric institution, the center collaborates with other major programs to pursue new therapies for inherited and acquired disorders.
-Howard Hughes Medical Institute Investigator Katherine High, MD, Division of Hematology, leads the new center, which also serves as an educational resource for investigators, clinicians, students, patient families and the general public.
+Beverly Davidson, PhD, Division of Hematology, leads the new center, which also serves as an educational resource for investigators, clinicians, students, patient families and the general public.

 The center has dedicated resources and personnel to help facilitate rapid translation.
 For example, the cGMP facility produces clinical-graded vectors in accordance with Food and Drug Administration regulations.
 In addition, given the complicated nature and the government's stringent regulations of cell and gene therapy, the center guides and assists investigators through the regulatory approval process.

 The Center for Childhood Cancer Research, directed by John Maris, MD, represents a highly integrated basic, translational, and clinical research environment dedicated to eradicating the pain and suffering caused by cancer in children.
 This goal will ultimately be realized by bringing together the diverse talents of investigators in the Hospital's renowned multidisciplinary program in pediatric cancer research, patient care, and genomics to define translational research opportunities that can impact patient lives.
 This has been happening already with new therapies focused on acute leukemias, brain tumors and neuroblastomas that have made major impacts on reducing tumor burden with preserving quality of life --a major accomplishment in pediatric and adult cancer.